 of belief; nor could it bring to an end the dispute between the Athanasian and Arian points of view.

-A Christian historian relates that oftentimes during an episcopal election, or an excommunication of an important figure, the cities of Antioch, Alexandria, and Constantinople broke out into scenes of riot “that would have disgraced a revolution.”
+A Christian historian relates that oftentimes during an Episcopal election, or an excommunication of an important figure, the cities of Antioch, Alexandria, and Constantinople broke out into scenes of riot “that would have disgraced a revolution.”
 Great numbers of people who were labelled “heretic” were massacred.
 Towns and villages were “utterly destroyed”.
 Even the orthodox populace became divided into factions, and “fought like savages in the very churches”.

 It is recorded that at the time of the reinstatement of the Arian Bishop Macedonius, in Constantinople, three thousand people lost their lives in the fighting.
 This is reported as “considerably more than had suffered death in the whole ten years of the last pagan persecution.”
 (8)